Clarivy/GameOfLife-Homework/README.md

 #### Generations Rule

 The generations rule is a variant of the original game.
 Now the live cells will not die immediately when overpopulation or underpopulation happens.
-Instead, the cells 'gets older' before the final death.
+Instead, the cells 'get older' before the final death.

 The detailed rules are as follows: